berrywhj/berrywhj.github.io/docs/_posts/2024-04-06-314-Binary-Tree-Vertical-Order-Traversal.markdown

 }
 {% endhighlight %}

-Time complexity: O(n)
+Time complexity: `O(n)`

-We traverse the Tree only once and when dealing with each node, we manipulate these collections within constant time, so the time complexity should be O(n), n is the number of TreeNodes in that tree.
+We traverse the Tree only `once` and when dealing with each node, we manipulate these collections within constant time, so the time complexity should be O(n), n is the number of TreeNodes in that tree.

-Space complexity: O(n)
+Space complexity: `O(n)`

-The return list contains serveral lists, while the total number of the TreeNode in these lists should be n.
+The return list contains serveral lists, while the `total number of the TreeNodes` in these lists should be n.
 The map is kind of similar.
-We also utilize two queue to perform our level order traversal, the space complexity of these two queues is also O(n).
+We also utilize two queues to perform our level order traversal, the space complexity of these two queues is also O(n).
 So, the overall space complexity should be O(n).